Below are the answers to the questions most commonly asked by people making educational group bookings.

 1: What does it cost to get into the Park?

 Our admission charge is £8.00 per pupil/student.
-We admit 1 adult free for every 5 paying children.
+We admit one adult free for every five paying children.
 If you are bringing more adults than this, we charge £11.50 per additional adult.

 If you have pupils, or staff, with season tickets they can use these to get into the Park free with your group.
 The pupils using season tickets for admission will count towards your adult/pupil free place ratio.
 Pre-school children under 3 are admitted free of charge but they will not count towards your free adult ratio.

 We have worked very hard to ensure that the Park is very suitable for those with disabilities.
-However, Special Needs groups do qualify for a reduced 1:3 ratio and extra carers are charged the discounted rate of £8.00.
+However, Special Needs groups do qualify for a special rate.
+Please contact the Education Department for more details.
+If you are a Special Needs Group within the mainstream school you can receive a reduced 1:3 ration with extra carers being charged the discounted rate of £8.

 2: What is an educational group?